kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.6.0/getting-started/how-to-use-kuc-types-in-typescript.md

 ---
 id: version-1.6.0-how-to-use-kuc-types-in-typescript
-title: How to use kuc types in typescript
+title: How to use KUC types in Typescript
-sidebar_label: How to use kuc types in typescript
+sidebar_label: How to use KUC types in Typescript
 original_id: how-to-use-kuc-types-in-typescript
 ---
 ## Overview